Skip to main content

 No ferry personnel are present at the slipway between sailings and there is no check-in sailing facility.

-A parking bay for the use of people with a disability is located in Portaferry outside No 11 The Strand, just opposite the slipway.
+A parking bay for the use of people with a disability is located in Portaferry outside Number 11 The Strand, just opposite the slipway.
 There is limited free on-street parking in Portaferry.

-There is no parking bay specifically for the use of people with a disability at Strangford.
+A parking bay for the use of people with a disability is located in Strangford outside Number 7 Downpatrick Road.
 There is limited free parking available off-street at Strangford.

 Vessel accessibility